Antonio

 What is Antonio's relationship with Bassanio?

-The relationship is the play's central emotional axis on the principal modern reading, and the textual evidence is substantial.
-Antonio mortgages his body to Shylock for Bassanio's benefit — a piece of physical risk that no other character in the play undertakes for any other character.
-He addresses Bassanio in the 4.1 courtroom scene with the line "Say how I loved you" — an unambiguous declaration of love.
-He asks Portia, through Bassanio's mediation, to "be judge / Whether Bassanio had not once a love" — positioning his own love for Bassanio as comparable to Portia's marriage to him.
-He intervenes in 4.2 to persuade Bassanio to give "Balthazar" the wedding ring, placing his own request above Portia's commandment.
-The structural register is consistent: Antonio is the figure whose love for Bassanio operates at a higher emotional intensity than any other relationship in the play.
-What the play does not, finally, name in plain terms is whether this love is romantic-sexual in the modern sense or operates within the recognised early modern category of intense male friendship.
-Auden's 1963 reading argued for the former: "a man whose emotional life, though his conduct may be chaste, is concentrated upon a member of his own sex."
-Other readings (developed in early modern friendship scholarship — Alan Bray, Bruce Smith, Laurie Shannon) argue that the relationship operates within the period's recognised tradition of intense same-sex friendship without the implications that the modern sexual category brings.
-The play, characteristically, permits both.
-What it commits to is the structural fact: Antonio's love for Bassanio exceeds any other affection in the play, and the comedy's resolution requires the love to be subordinated to Bassanio's marriage to Portia.
+He tells Bassanio in the A4S1 courtroom "Say how I loved you," an open declaration of love.
+He asks Portia, through Bassanio, to "be judge / Whether Bassanio had not once a love" – placing his own love beside her marriage.
+And in A4S2 he persuades Bassanio to give "Balthazar" the wedding ring, putting his own request above Portia's command.
+The pattern is consistent: Antonio's love for Bassanio burns hotter than any other tie in the play.
+What the play never spells out is whether that love is romantic and sexual in the modern sense or belongs to the recognised early modern ideal of intense male friendship.
+W. H. Auden's 1962 reading took it as the former: "a man whose emotional life, though his conduct may be chaste, is concentrated upon a member of his own sex."
+Other critics, working in the history of early modern friendship, read it instead within the period's own tradition of passionate same-sex friendship, without importing the modern sexual category.
+The play, in its usual way, allows both.
+What it commits to is the plain fact: Antonio's love for Bassanio outweighs every other affection in the play, and the comedy's ending requires it to give way to Bassanio's marriage to Portia.

 Why does Antonio hate Shylock so openly?